JasonzxZhang/run---streamlined-program-execution/README.md

-### Linux command line tool - "run"
+### Linux command line tool - "run" (under dev)
 This tool allows a streamlined execution of a program, such that "run" will compile and execute the program.
 Currently supports
 - Java
 - C++
 - Python

-*Work in Progress:*
+e.g.
-- compiler argument inputs support
+- run helloworld.cpp
-- Rewrite "run" in python with libraries
+- run folder/helloworld.java